JinLabBioinfo/jinlabwebsite/_members/5_jiachen-sun.md

   email: jxs2269@case.edu
 ---

 Jiachen holds a keen interest in single-cell multi-omics, spatial analysis, network science, and general computational biology.
 His current research projects have an emphasis on diabetes and other pancreatic subjects.
 Before joining Jin Lab, he obtained a B.S. in Biological Sciences from Southern University of Science and Technology.
-Jiachen is a long-term enthusiast of classical music, modern art, and civil aviation.
+Jiachen is a long-term enthusiast of classical music, modern art, and air travel.